BarryBeics/Project-Two/README.md

 ### 7.2.
 Media

-The graphic on the home page, the logo & the background image are a free downloads from [Vecteezy](https://www.vecteezy.com/vector-art/2214399-stock-trader-exchange):
+The graphic on the home page, the logo & the background image are a free downloads from [Vecteezy](https://www.vecteezy.com/vector-art/2214399-stock-trader-exchange): made by the illustrator Chalermsuk Bootvises.

 ### 7.3.
 Acknowledgments